-Water monitoring is carried out to determine whether any radioactive or nonradioactive constituents released by LLNL might have a negative impact on public health and the environment.
-Data indicate LLNL has good control of its discharges to the sanitary sewer, and discharges to the surface water and groundwater do not have any apparent environmental impact.
+Water monitoring is carried out to determine whether any radioactive or nonradioactive constituents released by LLNL have a negative impact on public health and the environment.
+According to monitoring data, discharges to the surface water and groundwater do not have any apparent environmental impact.

-Permits, including one for discharging treated groundwater from the Livermore Site Ground Water Project (GWP), regulate discharges to the City of Livermore sanitary sewer system.
-During 2020, monitoring data under the LLNL Wastewater Discharge Permit #1250 (2019-20, 2020-21) demonstrated full compliance with all discharge limits, and most of the measured values were a small fraction of the allowed limits.
+LLNL Wastewater Discharge Permit #1250 (2021 - 2026) regulates discharges of treated groundwater from the Livermore Site Ground Water Project (GWP) to the City of Livermore sanitary sewer system.
+During 2022, monitoring data complied with all discharge limits and most of the measured values were a small fraction of the allowable limits.
 There were no discharges to the sanitary sewer from GWP activities.
-All discharges to the Site 300 sewage evaporation pond and percolation ponds were within permitted limits, and groundwater monitoring related to this area showed no measurable impacts.
+Additionally, all discharges to the Site 300 sewage evaporation and percolation ponds regulated under Waste Discharge Requirements (WDR) Order No. R5-2008-0148 were within permitted limits and groundwater monitoring related to this area showed no measurable impacts.

 Under the current storm water Industrial General Storm Water Permit (IGP) (2014-0057-DWQ), the only regulated industrial activities at the Livermore Site and Site 300 are those related to Treatment, Storage, and Disposal Facilities (TSDF).
-This includes the Decontamination and Waste Treatment Facility (DWTF) and Area 612 Facilities at Livermore and B-883, Explosive and Waste Treatment Facility (EWTF), and Explosives Waste Storage Facility (EWSF) at Site 300.
+This includes the Decontamination and Waste Treatment Facility (DWTF) and Area 612 Facilities at the Livermore Site and B883, Explosive and Waste Treatment Facility (EWT), and Explosives Waste Storage Facility (EWSF) at Site 300.
 LLNL has five storm water runoff sampling locations at the Livermore Site and two at Site 300.
-Storm water runoff samples were collected for one storm event at the Livermore Site and one storm event at Site 300 in 2020.
+Storm water runoff samples were collected for three storm events at the Livermore Site and one storm event at Site 300 in 2022.
 Samples were collected from all five required storm water locations at the Livermore Site and Building 883 at Site 300.
-Based on annual sample results, both the Livermore Site and Site 300 remain at Exceedance Response Action Level 2 for magnesium.
-LLNL has provided data and analysis that show the exceedance of magnesium is due to aerial deposition from natural sources, not industrial activities at LLNL.
+Based on annual sampling results, both the Livermore Site and Site 300 remain at Exceedance Response Action Level 2 for magnesium.
+LLNL has provided data and analysis that show the magnesium exceedance is due to aerial deposition from natural sources and not industrial activities at LLNL.